dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-21-01-p01-b.png" alt="1060-21-01-p01-b.png" width="50%" height="50%">
 </p>

-> :warning: When inserting records into a table using the SQL INSERT statement, you must provide a value for every column that does not have a default value, or does not support NULL.
+> :warning: When inserting records into a table using the SQL `INSERT` statement, you must provide a value for every column that does not have a default value, or does not support `NULL`.

 #### Inserting Data 2

-Alternatively, you can specify the table's column names in the INSERT INTO statement:
+Alternatively, you can specify the table's column names in the `INSERT INTO` statement:

 ```sql
 INSERT INTO table_name (column1, column2, column3, ...,columnN)